Snooker 19: Release

-Prior to the release of Snooker 19, Joanne Williams (wife of 2018 world champion Mark Williams) accused the game of "massive prejudice" as the game's cover art did not feature Williams.
-Williams commented that the decision was due to him being over 40 years old and Welsh.
-This led to fans imposing pictures of a naked Williams over the cover art for the release.
+Prior to the release of Snooker 19, Joanne Williams (wife of reigning World Champion Mark Williams) accused the game of "massive prejudice" as the game's cover art did not feature Williams.
+Williams suggested that this might be because he was 40 years old and Welsh.
+This led to fans imposing pictures of Williams from a naked press conference he had taken over the cover art for the release.

 Snooker 19 was released on 17 April 2019 for Microsoft Windows, PlayStation 4 and Xbox One.
 The Nintendo Switch version came out on 23 August 2019.
+A mobile port was released in August 2020 under the title WST Snooker.
+A "Challenge Pack DLC" for the game was released containing set specific shots to recreate, trick shots and in January 2020.

 In April 2020, a Virtual Snooker World Championship took place, contested by the top 16 players on the PS4 version of the game.
 The matches were released on the official World Snooker Tour YouTube channel, with each player representing a real-life pro in the tournament.

-A mobile port was released in August 2020 under the title WST Snooker.
+Reception

+Snooker 19 received "mixed or average" reviews according to critical aggregator website Metacritic.
+It received a score of 70/100 based on eight critical reviews.
+The game's physics was praised as a realistic representation of snooker.

+However, the game was less well received for its lack of variety.
+The game also felt dated graphically.
+The Official Xbox Magazine stated that it was a "faithful sim that overcomes bland presentation thanks to fabulous potting".